Best Value Faucets

 We believe the Danze faucets are a good value for the price.

 They are generally of better quality than the run-of-the-mill Chinese faucet.
-The proprietary Danze ceramic cartridge has gone through several development evolutions over the years and is very good.
+The proprietary Danze ceramic cartridge has undergone several development evolutions over the years and is very good.

 The Danze lifetime-of-the-original-owner warranty (where most importers of Chinese faucets offer 10 years or less) seals the deal.